Andrew D. Graham serves as senior counsel for academic and professional affairs at Alliance Defending Freedom.

 He also serves, by appointment of the Supreme Court of Texas, on the Board of Disciplinary Appeals (BODA), a statewide independent adjudicatory body of 12 lawyers concerned with legal ethics, disciplinary enforcement, and lawyer professionalism.

-Previously, Graham was a partner at Jackson Walker LLP, a more than 130-year-old law firm with more than 400 lawyers across Texas, where he achieved an extensive record of success in high-stakes litigation in both trial and appellate courts and was named a “Super Lawyers—Rising Star” multiple times.
+Previously, Graham was a partner at Jackson Walker LLP, a 135-year-old Texas law firm with more than 400 lawyers, where he achieved an extensive record of success in high-stakes litigation in both trial and appellate courts and was named a “Super Lawyers—Rising Star” multiple times.

-Graham earned his bachelor’s degree at Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
+He earned his bachelor’s degree summa cum laude at Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
 He then earned master’s degrees at Oxford University, where he was a member of Oriel College, and The University of Chicago before returning home to Texas to earn his law degree at The University of Texas School of Law.

-Graham is the first person in his family to attend college and is a first-generation American who holds dual American–Australian citizenship.
-He and his wife, Molly (a classical Christian school educator), have three children and live in Dallas, Texas.
+Graham is the first person in his family to go to college and is a first-generation American who holds dual American–Australian citizenship.
+He and his wife Molly (a classical Christian school educator) have three children and live in Dallas, Texas.